ymunemasa/data-tutorials/tutorials/hortonworks/using-the-command-line-to-manage-files-on-hdfs/tutorial1.md

 #### hadoop distcp:

-*   Copy file or directories recursively
+*   Copy file or directories recursively, all the directory's files and subdirectories to the bottom of the directory tree are copied.
 *   It is a tool used for large inter/intra-cluster copying
 *   It uses MapReduce to effect its distribution copy, error handling and recovery, and reporting